MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 10. You will now create a variable that captures the attributes for the Service Support Administrator template.
 When you type in the following command, press **Ctrl+V** to paste in the Service Support Administrator template ID that you copied to the clipboard in the prior step. <br/>

-	At the command prompt, type the following command and press Enter: <br/>
+	At the command prompt, type the following command and press Enter (don't forget the closing bracket after pasting in the template ID): <br/>

 		$ServiceSupportRoleTemplate = @{ RoleTemplateID = "paste in template ID here" }  <br/>